Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 Peak 8 hiking trail

-The ascent up Peak 8 in the summertime offers incredible views above treeline.
+The ascent up Peak 8 in the summertime offers incredible views above tree line.

 While Quandary Peak is the only Breckenridge 14er, there are still a ton of other quad-crushing and jaw dropping hikes that’ll give you bragging rights without the crowds.